 Aside from the physical discomfort, whiplash injuries can be very debilitating.
 This can result in an enormous amount of financial pressure on the victim—due to the associated medical and rehabilitation costs, in addition to any lost wages due to the inability to perform daily job tasks.

-At the law offices of Tapella & Eberspacher, our team of car accident lawyers has detailed knowledge of the traffic and insurance laws in our state and will fight for your MAXIMUM compensation amount..
+At The Tapella & Eberspacher Law Firm, our team of car accident lawyers has detailed knowledge of the traffic and insurance laws in our state and will fight for your MAXIMUM compensation amount..

 To find out how we can help, simply fill out the contact form located on this page.
 It’s 100% FREE and without any obligation; your information will always remain completely confidential.